 Care.com says the average national rate for a nanny comes out to just over $18 an hour.
 Night shift nannies will likely make more.

 8. Mail Sorter

-These positions provide no benefits and, in my case, involved only 30 hours weekly.
-This isn’t a career, but a nice way to make some extra cash working at night.
+These positions usually provide no benefits.
+This may not turn into a career, but it can be a nice way to make some extra cash working night shifts.

 9. Pizza Delivery Driver

 Indeed says the average pizza delivery driver makes around $24,000.
 It’s all about the tips, because most places pay minimum wage, and some may pay only the tipped-employee minimum wage, which is just $2.13 per hour.